mebz2/nexus/features.md

 # FEATURES

 ## Core

+### Things to use
+  - react icons
+  - react dropdown
 ---
 #### User
 - [ ] Create Account
+  - [ ] verify email(use better auth)
 - [ ] Delete Account
 - [ ] Edit Account Information
-- [ ] Recieve and respond to invitations
+- [ ] Receive and respond to invitations
 - [ ] Calendar, with information from group calendar
 - [ ] Recent Activities
   - [ ] Use que for Activities
-  - [ ] Update que everytime a change happens in joined groups
+  - [ ] Update que every time a change happens in joined groups
 ----
 #### Group
 - [ ] Create Group